Sulfur dioxide: As a reagent and solvent in the laboratory

 Sulfur dioxide is a versatile inert solvent widely used for dissolving highly oxidizing salts.
 It is also used occasionally as a source of the sulfonyl group in organic synthesis.
 Treatment of aryl diazonium salts with sulfur dioxide and cuprous chloride yields the corresponding aryl sulfonyl chloride, for example:

-As a result of its very low Lewis basicity, it is often used as a low-temperature solvent/diluent for superacids like magic acid (FSO3H/SbF5), allowing for highly reactive species like tert-butyl cation to be observed spectroscopically at low temperature (though tertiary carbocations do react with SO2 above about –30 °C, and even less reactive solvents like SO2ClF must be used at these higher temperatures).
+As a result of its very low Lewis basicity, it is often used as a low-temperature solvent/diluent for superacids like magic acid (FSO3H/SbF5), allowing for highly reactive species like tert-butyl cation to be observed spectroscopically at low temperature (though tertiary carbocations do react with SO2 above about −30 °C, and even less reactive solvents like SO2ClF must be used at these higher temperatures).

-Aspirational applications

 As a refrigerant

-Being easily condensed and possessing a high heat of evaporation, sulfur dioxide is a candidate material for refrigerants.
-Prior to the development of chlorofluorocarbons, sulfur dioxide was used as a refrigerant in home refrigerators.

-Climate engineering

-Injections of sulfur dioxide in the stratosphere has been proposed in climate engineering.
-The cooling effect would be similar to what has been observed after the large explosive 1991 eruption of Mount Pinatubo.
-However this form of geoengineering would have uncertain regional consequences on rainfall patterns, for example in monsoon regions.
+Sulfur dioxide was one of the earliest refrigerants adopted for mechanical refrigeration owing to its ease of liquefaction and high latent heat of vaporization.
+In 1784, Jean-François Clouet and Gaspard Monge first demonstrated that sulfur dioxide gas could be liquefied at low temperatures.
+In the mid-1870s, Raoul Pictet successfully employed sulfur dioxide in a prototype refrigeration system.
+Beginning in 1920, it saw widespread use in the "Rollator" rotary-compressor home refrigerators produced by Norge.
+Following the introduction of less toxic, non-flammable chlorofluorocarbon (CFC) refrigerants, the use of sulfur dioxide in refrigeration systems gradually declined.

-As an air pollutant
+As an indicator of volcanic activity

-Sulfur dioxide is a noticeable component in the atmosphere, especially following volcanic eruptions.
-According to the United States Environmental Protection Agency (EPA), the amount of sulfur dioxide released in the U.S. per year was:
+Sulfur dioxide content in naturally-released geothermal gasses is measured by the Icelandic Meteorological Office as an indicator of possible volcanic activity.